-The HTTPCaller transformer in FME Desktop allows you to connect to a URL via HTTP or HTTPS.
-This transformer will give you the flexibility to connect to any application of your choice via a web API.
+The HTTPCaller in FME Desktop allows you to connect to a URL via HTTP or HTTPS.
+This transformer gives you the flexibility to connect to any application of your choice via a web API.

 Putting it All Together

-With FME Desktop you can create workflows that integrate your application(s) with each other.
-Depending on the needs of your application, you can use transformers between your connections to ensure that your data and information is delivered as needed.
-With transformers you can ensure that your business rules and standards are maintained across all your applications.
+With FME Desktop, you can create workflows that integrate your application(s).
+Depending on your application’s needs, you can use transformers between your connections to ensure that data and information is delivered as required.
+With transformers, you can ensure that your business rules and standards are maintained across all your applications.

-Once you have created a workflow that integrates your applications with each other or with other existing data, you can use FME Server to schedule and automatically run your workflows as needed.
-By specifying times, dates, or event triggers like data being uploaded into a repository, FME Server will know when and how to integrate your data.
+Once you have created a workflow that integrates your applications or with other existing data, you can use FME Server to schedule and automatically run your workflows as needed.
+By specifying times, dates, or event triggers like data being uploaded into a repository, FME Server will know when and how to integrate the data.

-The end result?
-Your data and information being where you need it when you need it.
+The result?
+Data and information being where you need it when you need it.